onna/guillotina/docs/source/training/api.md

 - Unset : you remove the setting

-## Exploring the API with Swagger
+## Exploring the API with OpenAPI

-In the previous step, we installed `guillotina_swagger`.
-With Swagger, we can inspect any context and explore the API.
+In the previous step, we installed `guillotina.contrib.swagger`.
+With OpenAPI, we can inspect any context and explore the API.

 Visit `http://localhost:8080/@docs`